Hussein119/lock-system/README.md

 	// Set PD7 HIGH to generate the tone
 	PORTD .7 = 1;

-	// Adjust the duration of the tone as needed delay_ms(500);
+	delay_ms(500);

 	// Set PD7 LOW to stop the tone